 Requirement Required Action Date Check when Completed The District-Wide School Safety Team was appointed by the Board of Education.
-1 Appointed by the Board of Education on: 03-28-24 • The District Chief Emergency Officer is: 2 Dr. David Mauricio Superintendent of Schools, 914-737-3300 X1531 dmauricio@peekskillschools.org District Chief Emergency Officer Appointed on: 03-28-24 • The District-Wide School Safety Team conducted annual review and updates to the District-Wide School Safety Plan: 3 Annual Review and Updates completed on: 05-28-24 • The District-Wide School Safety Plan was made available for public comment at least thirty days prior to its adoption by the Board of Education: 4 Public Comment Period Start Date : Public Comment Period End Date : 05-29-24 • It is recommended that a DRAFT version of the plan be posted on the district website for the 30-day comment period (watermark is suggested) At least one public hearing that provided for the participation of school personnel, parents, students, and any other interested parties, was held prior to adoption of the plan.
-5 Date of Public Hearing/Adoption (by September 1st): [DATE] • District-wide plan must be submitted to the commissioner within 30 days after its adoption, and no later than October 1st.
-6 District plan submitted in the NYSED business portal (no later than October 1st): [DATE] •
+Appointed by the Board of Education on: The District Chief Emergency Officer is: Dr. David Mauricio Superintendent of Schools, 914-737-3300 X1531 dmauricio@peekskillschools.org District Chief Emergency Officer Appointed on: The District-Wide School Safety Team conducted annual review and updates to the District-Wide School Safety Plan: Annual Review and Updates completed on: 05-21-25 The District-Wide School Safety Plan was made available for public comment at least thirty days prior to its adoption by the Board of Education: Public Comment Period Start Date : Public Comment Period End Date : It is recommended that a DRAFT version of the plan be posted on the district website for the 30-day comment period (watermark is suggested) At least one public hearing that provided for the participation of school personnel, parents, students, and any other interested parties, was held prior to adoption of the plan.
+Date of Public Hearing/Adoption (by September 1st): District-wide plan must be submitted to the commissioner within 30 days after its adoption, and no later than October 1st.
+District plan submitted in the NYSED business portal (no later than October 1st):

-1 District-wide school safety team means a district-wide team appointed by the board of education, the chancellor in the case of New York City, or other governing board.
+&lt;sup>1 155.17(b)(14) District-wide school safety team means a district-wide team appointed by the board of education, the chancellor in the case of New York City, or other governing board.

-2 155.17(c)(1)(xix) the designation of the superintendent, or superintendent's designee, as the district chief emergency officer
+&lt;sup>2 155.17(c)(1)(xix) the designation of the superintendent, or superintendent's designee, as the district chief emergency officer

-3 155.17(a) Each district-wide school safety plan and building-level emergency response plan shall be reviewed by the appropriate school safety team on at least an annual basis, and updated as needed.
+&lt;sup>3 155.17(a) Each district-wide school safety plan and building-level emergency response plan shall be reviewed by the appropriate school safety team on at least an annual basis, and updated as needed.

-4 155.17(c)(3) Each board of education, chancellor or other governing body shall make each district-wide safety plan available for public comment at least 30 days prior to its adoption.
+&lt;sup>4 155.17(c)(3)(i) Each board of education, chancellor or other governing body shall make each district-wide safety plan available for public comment at least 30 days prior to its adoption.

-5 155.17(c)(3) Such district-wide plans may be adopted by the school board only after at least one public hearing that provides for the participation of school personnel, parents, students and any other interested parties.
+&lt;sup>5 155.17(c)(3)(i) Such district-wide plans may be adopted by the school board only after at least one public hearing that provides for the participation of school personnel, parents, students and any other interested parties.

-6 CR155.17(3)(i) Each district shall submit its district-wide safety plan and all amendments to such plan to the commissioner, in a manner prescribed by the commissioner, within 30 days after its adoption.
+&lt;sup>6 155.17(c)(3)(i) Each district shall submit its district-wide safety plan and all amendments to such plan to the commissioner, in a manner prescribed by the commissioner, within 30 days after its adoption.
 Commencing with the 2019- 2020 school year, such district-wide plans must be submitted no later than October 1, 2019, and each subsequent October 1st thereafter.

 The date the Board Adopted District-Wide School Safety Plan was posted on District Website: Within 30 days from adoption and no later than October 1st.
-Date Posted (no later than October 1st): [ADD URL] of District-wide School Safety Plan on District Website [DATE] • Commented [1]: UPDATE REQUIRED: Add URL when available URL was verified/checked to be sure the link is working Commented [2]: URL was verified/checked to be sure the link is working Date training was provided to staff on Building-level Emergency Response Plans, school violence prevention and mental health by September 15th: 8 Date of Training: [DATE] •
+Date Posted (no later than October 1st): District Website Date training was provided to staff on Building-level Emergency Response Plans, school violence prevention and mental health by September 15th: 8 Date of Training:

-7 District-wide School Safety Plan Self-Assessment and Planning Tool, Within 30 days from adoption, and no later than October 1, each district must post their District-Wide Safety Plan on their district website.
+&lt;sup>7 District-wide School Safety Plan Self-Assessment and Planning Tool, Within 30 days from adoption, and no later than October 1, each district must post their District-Wide Safety Plan on their district website.
 The URL must be submitted to the Education Department to comply with the requirement that the plan be submitted to the Commissioner within 30 days from adoption.